pypa/setuptools/docs/userguide/quickstart.rst

 (optional files marked with ``#``)::

     mypackage
-    ├── pyproject.toml
-    |   # setup.cfg or setup.py (depending on the configuration method)
+    ├── pyproject.toml  # and/or setup.cfg/setup.py (depending on the configuration method)
     |   # README.rst or README.md (a nice description of your package)
     |   # LICENCE (properly chosen license information, e.g. MIT, BSD-3, GPL-3, MPL-2, etc...)
     └── mypackage